polkadot-developers/substrate-docs/content/md/en/docs/quick-start/start-a-node.md

 1. Go to the terminal that displays blockchain operations.

-1. Stop the local blockchain and clear all state by pressing `ctrl-c`.
+1. Stop the local blockchain and clear all state by pressing the `control-c` key combination.